 Other methods worked during the “preview” of Windows 8, but reportedly will not work with the final version.
 New hacks might show up, but hacks that previously worked no longer have any effect…

-As discussed, there are three ways that you can interact with a Windows 8 computer – it all depends on which device type you have.
+As discussed earlier in this Windows 8 guide, there are three ways that you can interact with a Windows 8 computer – it all depends on which device type you have.

 Should you be using a tablet such as the Microsoft Surface, for instance, then you’ll have the advantage of a keyboard, but most of the interaction with your computer will be via your fingers.
 The same might be true of a convertible laptop-cum-tablet and of any other hybrid you can get your hands on.